-If you have a question on how to help that is not answered below, please email us at email@example.com
+If you have a question on how to help that is not answered below, please email AWABosnia at firstname.lastname@example.org

 There are three ways to help.
-Donations; advocacy and adopting or sponsoring a rescue.
+Donations; advocacy and adopting or sponsoring a rescue and fundraising.

 Please contribute so animal welfare advocates can make a difference to the lives of stray and abandoned dogs.
-On our sister site, Animal Welfare Advocates for Bosnia, you can set up a monthly donation, or if you prefer to make a one off contribution, please go to your PayPal account (or set one up, it’s very easy) and send the money to: firstname.lastname@example.org - Click on the image below to be taken to PayPal’s home page.
+On the website Animal Welfare Advocates for Bosnia, you can set up a monthly donation that will then get distributed to the rescuers; or if you prefer to make a one off contribution, please go to your PayPal account (or set one up, it’s very easy) and send the money to: email@example.com – Click on the image below to be taken to PayPal’s home page.

 Or if you want to use the customised PayPal form, click the link below.
 However, a transaction fee and a percentage (2- 5.4%) will be deducted by PayPal for any contribution made.